Waning Gibbous Moon

 Waning Gibbous in Capricorn

 Waning Gibbous on .
-Illuminated surface of the Moon is 91% and getting smaller.
-Lunar cycle is 17 days old.
+The illuminated surface of the moon is 91% and getting smaller.
+The lunar cycle is 17 days old.

 Moonrise and moonset